Shwetanshu-Tiwari-Dev/Company-Project-1/README.md

 Client Project

-Project Description: It is a migration project in which old technologies are shifted to a new one like the database is shifted from Sybase to SQL and the whole java code is moved from JDK 1.5 to JDK 1.8.
-In this project, my role was of a full stack developer in the java team where I worked on building logics and fixing issues in JSP and Servlets.
+Project Description: It is a migration project in which the database is moved from Sybase server to SQL server and the java code is moved from JDK 1.5 to JDK 1.8.
+In this project, my role was of a java developer where I worked on adding new features and frontend design changes on the website and fixing issues.

-Technology Used: Java 8, Jsp, Servlet, JavaScript, HTML, CSS
+Technology Used: Java 8, Jsp, Servlet, JavaScript, HTML, CSS.

 Team Size: 3